Digital-Contraptions-Imaginarium/oa-runner/README.md

 Each element in the array is made of:

-- *postcode*: describing the postcode to be investigated, its lat/lon and its distance along your run, e.g.
+- *postcode*: describing the postcode to be investigated, its lat/lon and the course's closest point, e.g.

 	```
 	{